ibm-cloud-docs/power-iaas/managing-resources-and-users.md

 You can use platform access roles to enable users to complete tasks on {{site.data.keyword.cloud_notm}} resources, such as creating users or adding services.

-The following table displays the IAM platform access roles and the corresponding type of control allowed by {{site.data.keyword.powerSys_notm}}:
+The following table displays the IAM platform access roles and the corresponding type of control that is allowed by {{site.data.keyword.powerSys_notm}}:

 | Platform access role | Type of access allowed |
 |-----------|-------------------------|